 The full-time welding program at CEI will provide you with training in shielded arc (stick), oxyacetylene welding and burning, metallic inert gas (MIG) inner shield welding, and tungsten inert gas (TIG) welding.
-As a student, you will spend approximately two hours per day in the classroom and four and half hours per day with hands-on training.
+As a student, you will spend approximately two hours per day in the classroom and four and a half hours per day with hands-on training.
 Related courses include blueprint reading, mathematics, layout and fabrication projects, metal identification, and welding theory.

-Why Welding at CEI?
+Why CEI's Welding program?

 - Lowest Cost in Idaho

 - 1700 Hours of Experience

 - $129 Per Credit